Skip to main content

 Factors that Affect Your Income as an Insurance Agent

-Many variables affect how insurance agents make their money.
-Let’s explore some of these things, including the kinds of coverage you sell, your experience, policy renewals versus new sales, and preventing errors and chargebacks.
+Several factors influence an insurance agent’s earning potential, including the products they sell, renewal retention, experience level, and business strategy.
+Let’s explore some of these things, including the kinds of coverage you sell, your experience, policy renewals versus new sales, and preventing errors and chargebacks, as achieving success in this industry takes careful consideration of multiple factors.

 The Products You Sell